Jordan's King Abdullah swears in caretaker government

 The ministers of finance, foreign affairs and planning kept their posts.

 The Muslim Brotherhood's political wing, the Islamic Action Front, has threatened to boycott the elections, which must be held within four months.

 The IAF, Jordan's largest opposition party, has demanded broader political representation and a more democratic parliament.

 Last Friday, as many as 15,000 people took to the streets of the capital, Amman, demanding constitutional reform.
-It was the biggest opposition protest seen in the kingdom since the start of the Arab Spring.'Nothing new'
+It was the biggest opposition protest seen in the kingdom since the start of the Arab Spring.